jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     AssertionError: ('08:00', '07:00') != 1

-  the ``duration`` :ref:`function<functions>` returns the inputs but the test now expects the difference
+  the ``duration`` :ref:`function<functions>` returns its inputs but the test now expects the difference

-* I take what I have learned from the tests to make it match the expectation of returning the difference between the hours
+* I take what I learned from the tests to make it match the expectation

   .. code-block:: python